Basis Expansions for Black-Box Function Emulation

 Concrete Details

 Having laid out the general model, we now provide concrete details for specific choices of the basis construction and the emulator model.
 For the former we consider the popular PCA/SVD approach, which we have already hinted at above.
 For the latter, we consider the use of Gaussian processes (GPs).
-The combination of these two choices was first presented in the seminal paper Higdon et al (2008).
+The combination of these two choices was first presented in the seminal paper (Dave Higdon & Rightley, 2008).
 I have a whole in-depth post on PCA, so I will assume general background knowledge on this topic.

 Constructing the PCA Basis